Electronics Supply Chain Risk Report: Q2 2026

 The Nexperia situation we covered in March has continued to evolve, and not in a positive direction.
 The Dutch government, Wingtech, Nexperia Europe, and Nexperia China remain locked in a dispute over control, governance, wafer supply, and operational separation.

 Nexperia B.V. has said that its China entities are not under its governance, and that it cannot oversee delivery or quality from those entities.
 Wafer shipments between European operations and China have been disrupted since late 2025.
-Nexperia China has moved to secure domestic wafer supply for its 2026 IGBT production, including capacity from Wingtech’s foundry Wingsky Semi and other Chinese wafer suppliers, but qualification and quality assurance remain open issues.14
+Nexperia China has moved to secure domestic wafer supply for its 2026 IGBT production.
+This includes capacity from Wingtech’s foundry Wingsky Semi and other Chinese wafer suppliers.
+However, qualification and quality assurance remain open questions for western buyers.14

 Component reels and bill of materials affected by Nexperia supply disruption